 How to download Windows ISO files without using the Media Creation Tool

-Note, there is no option to simply download the Windows ISO file — the Media Creation Tool is required because we are accessing the webpage with a PC running Windows (Windows 11 in this example).
+Note that there is no option to simply download the Windows ISO file — the Media Creation Tool is required because we are accessing the webpage with a PC running Windows (Windows 11 in this example).

-To get access to a button that will allow us to download a Windows 10 ISO file directly, we must deceive the webpage just a little.
+To get access to a button that will allow you to download a Windows 10 ISO file directly, you must deceive the webpage just a little.
 The procedure is not complicated, but it is unusual and involves several context menus.
 In our example, we are using Microsoft Edge, but the process is similar for all common web browsers.

-Right-click anywhere on the Microsoft Windows 10 download page and select Inspect from the context menu.
-This will open the Developer Tools flyout console as shown in Figure B. The screen is somewhat intimidating, but we can ignore most of it.
+1. Right-click anywhere on the Microsoft Windows 10 download page, and select Inspect from the context menu.
+This will open the Developer Tools flyout console (Figure B).
+The screen is somewhat intimidating, but we can ignore most of it.

-On this page, uncheck the Use Browser Default setting and select another operating system from the Custom dropdown menu.
+4. On this page, uncheck the Use Browser Default setting, and select another operating system from the Custom dropdown menu.
 Chrome OS seems to work best for me.

-Now, refresh the webpage (F5) and move the Developer Tool page off to one side, as shown in Figure E.
+5. Now, refresh the webpage (F5), and then move the Developer Tool page off to one side (Figure E).